particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 The function to get the instance checks to see if it has been allocated.
 If it has not been allocated, it will be allocated using `new`.
 This should happen during `setup()`.
 In either case, the instance is returned.

+## Per-device configuration

+Tracker devices that are marked as development devices can have per-device configuration that overrides the product default configuration.
+In addition to using the console or curl, above, this tool makes it easy to view and edit the configuration in JSON format:

+{{> tracker-config row="6" cols="70"}}